-The Fanshawe Business – Finance program is designed to give you the skills necessary to connect with your future clients and colleagues in the largest financial industry in Canada.
-You will develop the skills needed to work in the personal financial services sector, from customer service to wealth management and financial planning.
+Fanshawe's certified financial planner certification co-op program is designed to give you the skills necessary to connect with your future clients and colleagues in the largest financial industry in Canada.
+In this business finance diploma co-op, you will develop the skills needed to work in the personal financial services sector, from customer service to wealth management and financial planning.
 In this program you will learn to work with clients, evaluate their needs and offer advice on personal financial management, tax and retirement planning, insurance, investments, and estate planning, as well as customer relations and providing products to clients.
 Available in a traditional in-class format, with September and January admissions.

 Co-operative Education is a process which combines your studies with paid, related work experience.
 Fanshawe will be there to help you find the right business fit for your dream.
 You'll have access to consultants who will deliver classes, counsel and advise you as you move from the classroom, to the real business world.